etsangsplk/go-sensor/metrics/README.md

 Defining a metric involves choosing the metric type, defining the metric name, and the labels (if any) that will be used to dimension the observations.
 If one or more labels are defined then you will declare a vector of metrics like CounterVec.
 A metrics vector is a collector of a bundle of metrics.
 The bundle exists because each unique set of metric name and key-value pairs observed at runtime will define a new time series.
 For example, for the labels “method” and “statusCode” on the metric “http_requests_total” you might get three time series:
 * {"http_requests_total", "method", "POST", "statusCode", "200"}
 * {"http_requests_total", "method", "POST", "statusCode", "500"}
 * {"http_requests_total", "method", "GET", "statusCode", "200"}

-When "GET" and "429" are later observed then a new time series is created.
+A new time series will be created when new values "GET" and "429" are later observed.
 * {"http_requests_total", "method", "GET", "statusCode", "429"}

 From the perspective of the service instrumentation this all happens behind the scenes.

 Defining histograms and services requires additional configuration.
 For histograms you must define the buckets that the observations will be collected in.
 The default [prometheus.DefBuckets](https://godoc.org/github.com/prometheus/client_golang/prometheus#pkg-variables) provides a good starting point for network service request latencies.
 Similarly summaries have more complex configuration as well, see [SummaryOpts](https://godoc.org/github.com/prometheus/client_golang/prometheus#SummaryOpts).